IBM/ibm-management-ingress-operator/docs/install/install.md

   type: appregistry
 ```

-### 2. Create a Namespace `management-ingress-operator`
+### 2. Create a Namespace `ibm-management-ingress-operator`

-Open the `OperatorHub` page in OCP console left menu, then `Create Project`, e.g., create a project named `management-ingress-operator`.
+Open the `OperatorHub` page in OCP console left menu, then `Create Project`, e.g., create a project named `ibm-management-ingress-operator`.

 ### 3. Install meta Operator

-Open `OperatorHub` and search `management-ingress-operator` to find the operator, and install it.
+Open `OperatorHub` and search `ibm-management-ingress-operator` to find the operator, and install it.

 ### 4. Check the installed operators